ninoamundarayn/ninoamundarayn/README.md

 - Hi, I’m Ninoska Amundaray (@ninoamundarayn)
 - I’m interested in applications of math and physics in Earth Science, including ML
-- I’m currently on a learning curve of applications seismic modeling and ML
 - How to reach me: ninoska.amundaraynie@ucalgary.ca or nino.amundarayn@gmail.com

 <!---